softchris/golang-book/01-basics/04-conversions/README.md

 }
 ```

-Try compile the above program and run it like so:
+Try to compile the above program and run it like so:

 ```bash
 main 1 # 1